 She has received multiple prestigious awards for her numerous pioneering technical contributions and many leadership roles in major national and international research and professional programs, including election to the National Academy of Engineering in 2019.
-She is a Member of the American Society of Civil Engineers, and Fellow of the American Meteorological Society, American Association for the Advancement of Science and American Geophysical Union.
+She is a Fellow of the American Society of Civil Engineers and a member of the American Meteorological Society, the American Association for the Advancement of Science and the American Geophysical Union.

 In announcing the appointment, Dean Rashid Bashir wrote, “I am very excited about having Professor Barros lead our top ranked department of Civil and Environmental Engineering at a time when the need for impact to be made on the world by scholars, educators, and practitioners in this field is greater than ever before.
 This impact on improving the human condition includes and is not limited to sustainable and resilient infrastructures, future of transportation, disaster and pandemic mitigation, reversing climate change, and broadly speaking - digitalization of the world and everything around us that houses and sustains us, and allows us to live healthy and productive lives.”